fmars/Nautilus/README.md

 * **Multiple Display Elements**: Choose to display various components of the figure, including polygons, inscribed/circumscribed circles, the main polygon spiral, and the resulting Bézier curve.
 * **Dedicated Playgrounds**:
     * **Bézier Playground**: Isolate and experiment with the Bézier curve generated from the polygon spiral's control points.
-    * **Logarithmic Spiral Explorer**: Plot and visualize classic logarithmic spirals by adjusting growth factors and turns.
 * **Data Viewer**: Inspect the raw numerical data, including vertex coordinates and geometric properties, for each generated figure.
 * **Generation History**: The app automatically saves your last 21 creations in a session, allowing you to easily revisit and compare them.
 * **Built-in Gallery & Paper Viewer**: Includes a gallery of example images and a PDF viewer to display associated research or documentation.